 Check at the Information Desk to learn about today’s public programs, which may include:

-- A guided testimony shared by a Holocaust survivor in dialogue with a journalist (March to August, Wednesdays and Thursdays at 11 a.m.)
+- First Person, a guided testimony shared by a Holocaust survivor in dialogue with a journalist (March to August, Wednesdays and Thursdays at 11 a.m.)

 - Films on the Holocaust and contemporary genocide